Zoran Tošić: Tobol

 On 16 April 2021, Tošić signed for FC Tobol on a contract until the end of the year.
+Tošić made his debut two weeks later, coming on in the 81st minute as a substitute for Azat Nurgaliyev in his side's 2–1 loss to Caspiy.
+Tošić's first goals came on 10 July in the first round of Group B of the 2021 Kazakhstan Cup in a 3–1 win over FC Taraz.
 On 17 January 2023, Tobol announced that Tošić had left the club after his contract had expired.

+Lamia

+On 26 January 2023, Tošić signed for Super League Greece side Lamia.

 International career

 Tošić made his debut for the Serbia under-21 team on 23 March 2007, against Belgium.
 Four days later, against Portugal, he scored his first international goal.
 He also took part in Serbia's 2007 UEFA European Under-21 Championship campaign, in which they reached the final before losing out to the Netherlands.

 On 31 August 2007, Tošić received his first call-up to the senior Serbia squad for the Euro 2008 qualifier against Finland and Portugal by national team manager Javier Clemente, and made his international debut in the Finland game.
 Tošić scored his first international goal on 12 August 2009 against South Africa in a friendly match.
 He scored twice in a 3–1 victory.

 In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage match against Australia.

 On 11 October 2014, Tošić scored an added-time equaliser for a 1–1 draw away to Armenia in UEFA Euro 2016 qualifying.
+His final international was a November 2016 friendly match away against Ukraine.